French invasion of Russia: March on Vilna

-Napoleon initially met little resistance and moved quickly into the enemy's territory in spite of the transport of more than 1,100 cannons, being opposed by the Russian armies with more than 900 cannons.
-But the roads in this area of Lithuania were actually small dirt tracks through areas of birched woodland and marshes.
-At the beginning of the war supply lines already simply could not keep up with the forced marches of the corps and rear formations always suffered the worst privations.
+Napoleon initially met little resistance and moved quickly into the enemy's territory in spite of the difficulties in transporting more than 1,100 cannons, being opposed by the Russian armies with more than 900 cannons.
+But the roads in this area of Lithuania proved to be little more than small dirt tracks and footpaths through areas of birched woodland and marshes.
+With wagons struggling to move over the uneven surface and the troops moving too quickly, food and drink were not properly distributed.